 Green leafy vegetables are rich in vitamin B12 help improve circulation.

-Foods rich in Niacin or B3 such as avocados, kale, mushroom, asparagus, peas, sweet potato, broccoli, carrots and green pepper will help decrease cholesterol production in our system and at the same time flush out bad cholesterol according to the World’s Healthiest Food website.
+Foods rich in Niacin or B3 such as avocados, kale, mushroom, asparagus, peas, sweet potato, broccoli, carrots and green pepper will help decrease cholesterol production in our system.
+And at the same time flush out bad cholesterol according to the World’s Healthiest Food website.

 Vitamin E is one of the essentials in fighting LDL as it helps prevent oxidation of cholesterol or in simple terms it prevents cholesterol from clogging the arteries.
 I

-t is abundant in vegetables such as spinach, squash, chard, spirulina and fruits such as blueberries, blackberries, boysenberries, guava, kiwi, mango, nectarine, peaches, and papaya.
+It is abundant in vegetables such as spinach, squash, chard, spirulina and fruits such as blueberries, blackberries, boysenberries, guava, kiwi, mango, nectarine, peaches, and papaya.

-Vitamin C that also helps prevent oxidation of bad cholesterol can be found in fruits such as mangoes, passion fruit, pineapple, strawberry, kiwi and guava and vegetables such as kale, Brussels sprouts, broccoli, Bok Choi, Swiss chard and butternut squash.
+Vitamin C that also helps prevent oxidation of bad cholesterol can be found in fruits such as mangoes, passion fruit, pineapple, strawberry, kiwi and guava.
+And vegetables such as kale, Brussels sprouts, broccoli, Bok Choi, Swiss chard and butternut squash.

 Just for your reference, here are foods that can help lower bad cholesterol.